UW-INFO442-SP24/ecolo-me/README.md

 ## User Personas
 Jacob he/him:

-Jacob is an 18 year old student majoriing in Environmental Studies at the University of Washington.
+Jacob is an 18 year old student majoring in Environmental Studies at the University of Washington.

 Goals: